cloud-gov/cg-site/content/overview/security/conforming-federal-security-regulations.md

 The underlying infrastructure of cloud.gov is a FedRAMP-approved (and therefore, FISMA-approved) use of Amazon Web Services (AWS).
 There are many controls at the AWS level necessary to comply with FedRAMP and agency security rules.
 Each new system deployed on AWS without a Platform as a Service opens up the possibility of a flaw.
 Checking all of those controls for each system also takes significant time that would be better spent on net-new security engineering.

 The cloud.gov PaaS provides fundamental technological assurances that each new system cannot alter or change our desired AWS configuration.
-Enforce this single control layer across all systems takes significantly less effort overall.
+Enforcing this single control layer across all systems takes significantly less effort overall.
 Instead, teams spend more time focusing on the web facing portion of a system, which is most often the source of attacks anyway.

 ## Helping system developers reduce effort needed to gain ATO